fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 Babel CLI comes with [two executables](https://babeljs.io/docs/usage/cli/): `babel`, which compiles ES6 files into new ES5 files, and `babel-node`, which you can use to replace your call to the `node` binary and execute ES6 files directly on the fly.

-`babel-node` is great for development but it is heavy and not meant for production.
+`babel-node` is great for development but is heavy and not meant for production.
 In this chapter we are going to use `babel-node` to set up the development environment, and in the next one we'll use `babel` to build ES5 files for production.

-In `package.json`, in your `start` script, **replace** `node .` with `babel-node src` (`index.js` is the default file Node looks for, which is why we can omit `index.js`).
+In `package.json`, in your `start` script, **replace** `node .` with `babel-node src` (`index.js` is the default file that Node looks for, which is why we can omit `index.js`).

 Running `yarn start` now, it will print the correct output, but Babel is not actually doing anything.
 That's because we didn't give it any information about the transformations we want to apply.
-The only reason it prints the right output is because Node natively understands ES6 without Babel's help.
+The only reason it prints the correct output is because Node natively understands ES6 without Babel's help.
 Some browsers or older versions of Node would not be so successful though!

 * **Run:** `yarn add --dev babel-preset-env` to install a Babel preset package called `env`, which contains configurations for the most recent ECMAScript features supported by Babel.

 **Create** a `.babelrc` file at the root of your project, which is a JSON file for your Babel configuration.
-Insert the this snippet to make Babel use the `env` preset:
+Insert the following snippet to make Babel use the `env` preset:

 ```json
 {